nju-websoft/DR2/README.md

 ## Compact Document Representation

-We applied two RDF data sampling methods [Illusnip](https://github.com/nju-websoft/BANDAR/blob/master/code/src/snippetAlgorithm/IlluSnip.java) and [PCSG](https://github.com/nju-websoft/PCSG) to extract representative RDF triples of datasets and concatenated the results into pseudo documents.
+We applied two RDF snippet generation methods [Illusnip](https://github.com/nju-websoft/BANDAR/blob/master/code/src/snippetAlgorithm/IlluSnip.java) and [PCSG](https://github.com/nju-websoft/PCSG) to extract representative RDF triples of datasets and concatenated the results into pseudo documents.
 You can run codes from the origin repos for triple extraction and run codes in `./code/compact-document-representation` for pseudo document creation.

 ## Dense Re-Ranking